harmanpreet93/keras-model-to-cpp/README.md

 # Testing

 If you want to test dumping for your network, please use `test_run.sh` script.
 Please provide there your network architecture and weights.
-The script do following job:
+The script do the following job:

  1. Dump network into text file.
  2. Generate random sample and save in inout.dat.
 First line contains number of features in input, next line contains features and last line contains actual class.